Tap to Donate (Contactless donations)

 Introduction

-'Tap' donations are automatically added to the Giving module.
 For UK churches and charities, Gift Aid is claimable on eligible contactless small donations up to £30 under the HMRC Gift Aid Small Donations Scheme.
-Larger and non-anonymous donations are also possible through an in-app QR Code that directs the giver to the Donate form to complete their donation on their device.
+Larger and non-anonymous donations can also be collected through an in-app QR Code that directs the giver to the Donate form to complete their donation on their device.

 Transaction fees